-Roth’s turn traditional IRA and 401(k) rules on their head.
-Rather than getting a tax break for money when it goes into the account and paying tax on all distributions, with a Roth, you save after-tax dollars and get tax-free withdrawals in retirement.
+Roth IRAs turn traditional IRA and 401(k) rules on their head.
+When you compare a Roth IRA vs. Traditional IRAs, rather than getting a tax break for money when it goes into the account and paying tax on all distributions, with a Roth, you save after-tax dollars and get tax-free withdrawals in retirement.

 By accepting the tax breaks for traditional accounts, you accept the government as your partner.
 If you are in the 24% tax bracket, for example, 24% of all earnings will effectively belong to the IRS to be collected when you withdraw the money.
 With a Roth, 100% of all future earnings are yours.